-The runtime of the inner sweeps depends on the compression rate of the integral operators involved in the local SIE, which is given by $\alpha$ that is exponent of the empirical asymptotic complexity of the application of integral operators with respect to N. The value of $\alpha$ depends on the scaling between the frequency and the number of degrees of freedom per dimension.
-If the frequency scales as $\omega \sim \sqrt{n}$ , the regime in which second order finite-differences and Q1 finite elements are expected to be quasioptimal, we empirically obtain $\alpha = 5/8$ (see Fig. 13 in [99]); however, we assume the more conservative value $\alpha = 3/4$ .
-The latter is in better agreement with a theoretical analysis of the ranks of the off-diagonal blocks of the Green's functions under a geometrical optics approximation (see Section 5 in [99], in particular, Table 4 and Lemma 7; for further details on the compressibility of Green's functions see [35]).
+The runtime of the inner sweeps depends on the compression rate of the integral operators involved in the local SIE, which is given by α that is exponent of the empirical asymptotic complexity of the application of integral operators with respect to N. The value of α depends on the scaling between the frequency and the number of degrees of freedom per dimension.
+If the frequency scales as $\omega \sim \sqrt{n}$, the regime in which second order finite-differences and Q1 finite elements are expected to be quasi-optimal, we empirically obtain $\alpha = 5/8$ (see Fig. 13 in [103]); however, we assume the more conservative value $\alpha = 3/4$.
+The latter is in better agreement with a theoretical analysis of the ranks of the off-diagonal blocks of the Green's functions under a geometrical optics approximation (see Section 5 in [103], in particular, Table 4 and Lemma 7; for further details on the compressibility of Green's functions for smooth heterogeneous media see [35]).